Hemenhk/income-tax-calculator/README.md

 ## Design <a name="design"></a>

 The design of this project is extremely simple, as this is a website that only offers one usage.
 As such, there is no further need for customization.

+## Features <a name="features"></a>

+### Current Features <a name="current-features"></a>

+__Main__:

+The taxCalculate function is the only function found in this project.
+When this function runs, it calculates the income tax based on an if/else statement.
+If the user enters a value higher than a specific bracket, then a certain else if statement is executed depending on the value that they entered.

+### Future Features <a name="future-features"></a>

+Due to the short amount of time, and illness when this project began, there was not enough time to implement addtional features.

+* Add a function that calculates the gross income subtracted by the income tax to provide the user with a field displaying their net income.
+* A code to javascript that hides the 'How to use' section in a tab that opens and closes.
+This way the content detailing how the website functions can be hidden away until the user decides to open it.